The Farmont Summer School

 Our Boat and Crew

 Our sailing boat the Marleen is moored outside Antalya, Turkey, where she was originally built.
 Marleen is an impressive two-masted, sailing yacht, equipped with everything necessary for a comfortable trip at sea.
-There are two comfortable cabins with two and four bunks respectively, situated below deck for our participants, as well as a separate sleeping area for our crew.
+There are two inviting cabins with two and four bunks respectively, situated below deck for our participants, as well as a separate sleeping area for our crew.
 Each cabin comes with a full bathroom (complete with a shower and toilet).
 The common area, which separates the crew area from the guest cabins, has a large corner booth and a fully equipped kitchen.
 On deck, you will find plenty of space to sit and lay under the summer sun.

 On the boat, our experienced captain and skipper Andreas Wolke and Angelika Reinhold are in command.
 They will take care of everything associated with the boat and make sure we travel safely during our journey.
 The panel discussions and the accompanying programme that form the foundation for the summer school are run by Europe Programme Director, Milena Wichert.
-As a theatre director and professional coach, she combines creativity with personal development and turns the group sessions into a lively format that promotes a change of perspective.
+As a theatre director and professional coach and mediator, she combines creativity with personal development and turns the group sessions into a lively format that promotes a change of perspective.

 During our trip, the boat is not only our means of transportation but also our home.
 Our paramount priorities are community and solidarity.
 These values are continually being tested and recalibrated with each new day.
 It's important to remember that due to our limited space on board, privacy is somewhat restricted.
 As such, during our ten-day excursions, all participants must be mutually committed to respecting one another and making the utmost effort to accommodate individual needs and requests.